hpcstruct:

 hpcstruct

-recovers the program structure for all CPU and GPU
+generates a program structure file for each CPU and GPU

 to recover program